The Skill That Changes Everything¶

 Without these pillars:

 AI guesses what to focus on, what to create, and how to organize it.
 You might get a paragraph of text.
 Or a quiz.
-Or a poster design.
+Or a flowchart.
 Who knows.

 With all three pillars: